Self-contained system (software): Self-contained system characteristics

 Implementations create larger systems using this approach – in particular web applications.
 There are many case studies and further links available.

 Self-contained systems and microservices

 While self-contained systems are similar to microservices there are differences: A system will usually contain fewer SCS than microservices.
 Also microservices can communicate with other microservices – even synchronously.
 SCS prefer no communication or asynchronous communication.
 Microservices might also have a separate UI unlike the SCS that include a UI.

+Self-contained systems and Vertical Slice Architecture

+Self-contained systems and vertical slice architecture have similarities but also decisive differences.
+Both approaches divide a system into smaller, manageable units.
+Vertical slices are cut on the basis of features, Self-contained systems along the boundaries of functional domains.
+They also differ in the strictness with which they attempt to encapsulate and isolate specialized logic.

 Usage

-There are quite a few known usages of SCS – e.g. at Otto and Galeria Kaufhof.
+There are quite a few known usages of SCS – e.g. at Otto, Galeria Kaufhof, and Kühne+Nagel.